de-centralized-systems/sssmp/docs/Specification.md

 deliberately do not complicate this specification by introducing additionally a notation for groups to explicitly capture such use cases.
 Yet, our specification transparently allows to re-share the shares for a given secret in a natural way:
-It is simply accomplished by feeding a share, which should be further split up, as secret into the secret sharing procedure.
+This is simply accomplished by feeding a share, which should be further split up, as secret into the secret sharing procedure.
 While special care must be taken to ensure that the way secrets are shared and may later be recombined is noted, our approach in principle allows for an arbitrary number of nested secret sharing layers.